SCRUM-Webapp/SCRUM_Webapp_Project/docs/design-decisions/design-decisions.md

 ### Regarded options

 **Option 1: Using Bootstrap modals with JavaScript**
-- Requires knowledge of JavaScript as well of the AJAX technique
+- Requires knowledge of JavaScript and AJAX technique
 - would be more complex
-- would be more intuitive for the user since he remains on the same site and even sees the rest of the list of items in the background
+- would be more intuitive for the user since he remains on the same site

 **Option 2: Using Bootstrap modals with  HTML/CSS**
 - less JavaScript/AJAX knowledge needed